temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [client](#options-set-for-client).

-### temporal task-queue describe: Provides task reachability and pollers information for Workers on this Task Queue.
+### temporal task-queue describe: Provides pollers information, backlog statistics, and task reachability (experimental) for Workers on this Task Queue.

+The `temporal task-queue describe` command provides poller information, backlog statistics and task reachability (experimental) for the requested versions and task types.

+This command provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue) in the following manner:

+The [Server](/concepts/what-is-the-temporal-server) records the last time of each poll request.
+A `LastAccessTime` value in excess of one minute can indicate the Worker is at capacity (all Workflow and Activity slots are full) or that the Worker has shut down.
+[Workers](/concepts/what-is-a-worker) are removed if 5 minutes have passed since the last poll request.

+Information about the Task Queue can be returned to troubleshoot server issues.

+This command provides the following task queue statistics for better worker fleet management:
+    - `ApproximateBacklogCount`: The approximate number of tasks backlogged in this task queue.
+May count expired tasks but eventually converges to the right value.
+    - `ApproximateBacklogAge`: Approximate age of the oldest task in the backlog based on the creation time of the task at the head of the queue, measured in seconds.
+    - `TasksAddRate`: Approximate tasks per second added to the task queue, averaging over the last 30 seconds.
+Includes tasks whether or not they were added from the backlog or those that were dispatched immediately without going to the backlog (sync-matched).
+    - `TasksDispatchRate`: Approximate tasks per second dispatched to the task queue, averaging over the last 30 seconds.
+Includes tasks whether or not they were dispatched from the backlog or those that were dispatched immediately without going to the backlog (sync-matched).
+    -  `Backlog Increase Rate`: Approximate net tasks per second added to the backlog, averaging the last 30 seconds.
+This is calculated as `TasksAddRate` - `TasksDispatchRate`.

-The `temporal task-queue describe` command provides task reachability information for the requested versions and all task types, which can be used to safely retire Workers with old code versions, provided that they were assigned a Build ID.
+Task reachability information is returned for the requested versions and all task types, which can be used to safely retire Workers with old code versions, provided that they were assigned a Build ID.

+Note that task reachability status is experimental and may significantly change or be removed in a future release.

 The reachability states of a Build ID are:
     - `Reachable`: the Build ID may be used by new workflows or activities